 My parents were devastated, and in disbelief, so their response was essentially to kick me out of the home.
 I was asked to leave the house, so I called Almond to please come and pick me up.
 As I waited on the street with one bag of clothes hoping they would come out and say come back inside.
 I was just uncontrollably crying about what had just happened and thinking what am I going to do given the fact I am 18 years old who is jobless and now homeless.

 The next 24-48 hours were mentally exhausting.
 I was at the lowest point in my life and felt absolute hopelessness.
 I asked Almond to drop me off at the local train station and lied to him by telling him that I was going to stay with a family member who lived an hour away.
 I was having deep suicidal thoughts and wanting to jump in front of the train as I waited on the platform for a train to pass.
-I believe with all my heart that God sent Almond to save me and protect me as he took me away from the train station that night.
+I believe with all my heart that God sent Almond back to save me and protect me as he took me away from the train station that night.
 I stayed with Almond and his parents for the night where I mostly just sobbed.
 Almond’s parents offered to let me live there with them but I knew deep down it wouldn’t work out well.

 A family member found out what had happened and offered me a lifeline; it was the opportunity to live with them, but it was an hour away with their young family.
 I did not have any other options, so I moved from my hometown to a very unfamiliar town an hour away, but it was essentially a fresh start that I needed.
 I was given some ground rules that if I wanted to live in their household, for example, like cooking once a week and cleaning up around the house etc.